pointcarre-app/maths.pm/pms/dataviz2/session_1_a.md

 - What are the signified ?
 - What can we conclude from those graphs ?
 - How do they compare in terms of readability and visual unity?
-- **Big findings?** Are we this sure ? (<span class="italic">For some heatmap values from 3.4, once the economical context of those countries is known, the analysis is pretty clear.
-But for some others, it's not so obvious.</span>)
+- **Big findings?** Are we this sure? (<span class="italic">For some heatmap values from 3.4, once the economic context of those countries is known, the analysis is pretty clear.
+But for some others, it is not so obvious.</span>)

 ## 4. Visual Variables

 This part of the lecture is available [here: Visual Variables](session_1_a1_visual.md).